Lingat/datastructuresandalgorithms/README.md

-# Data structures and Algorithms
+# Data Structures and Algorithms

 A repo where I practise coding data structures and algorithms in python.